 - Yakutian Laika was used for delivering mails in the 1800s.

-- It is a first breed to known as a Russian sled dog.
+- It is the first breed known as a Russian sled dog.

-- The Yakutian Laika did not only assist their owner but hunted mammals and birds by themselves.
+- The Yakutian Laika did not only assist their owners but hunted mammals and birds by themselves.